pingcap/tiflash/README.md

 **If you are facing "ld.lld: error: duplicate symbol: ssl3_cbc_digest_record":**

-It is likely caused by you have an pre-installed libssl3 where TiFlash prefers libssl1.
+It is likely because you have a pre-installed libssl3 where TiFlash prefers libssl1.
 TiFlash has vendored libssl1, so that you can simply remove the one in the system to make compiling work:

 ```shell
 sudo apt remove libssl-dev
 ```

+If this doesn't work, please [file an issue](https://github.com/pingcap/tiflash/issues/new?assignees=&labels=type%2Fquestion&template=general-question.md).

 </details>